 We looked at service design tools and methodologies to develop comprehensive ideas around cross-sectoral collaborations in the fields of culture, tourism and environment according to local resources, traditions and people.

 Through this program, Standart Thinking established and develop working partnerships to create an arts mobility program focusing on rural cultural heritage and vernacular crafts across the Barents Region: Cultural Paths

 P.E.A.T.S Green Village – Sustainable Rural Development

 Cyprus.
 March 2018

-Standart Thinking joins Grampus Heritage and Sublime Magazine on a tour de force around Lefkara and surrounding villages.
+Standart Thinking joins Grampus Heritage on a tour de force around Lefkara and surrounding villages.